swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

 The `inout` argument to the closure in the mutating variant is debatable.
 It does imply the user can change the buffer to a totally different one.
-Nonetheless, this is better handled in documentation, since the improved ergnomics of the `inout` version are considerable.
+Nonetheless, this is better handled in documentation, since the improved ergonomics of the `inout` version are considerable.
 It would also be a source-breaking change to alter `Array`'s implementation at this point.

 The choice to refine `RandomAccessCollection` is based on the assumption that there are no reasonable